Translated from GegenStandpunkt publishers, München 1991]Friedrich Nietzsche –

 “ . . . the sovereign individual, that resembles only himself, that has got loose from the morality of custom, the autonomous ‘super-moral’ individual (for ‘autonomous’ and ‘moral’ are mutually exclusive terms) – in short, the man of the personal, long, and independent will, competent to promise – and we find in him a proud consciousness (vibrating in every fibre) of what has been at last achieved and become vivified in him, a genuine consciousness of power and freedom, a feeling of human perfection in general.
 And this man who has grown to freedom, who is really competent to promise, this lord of the free will, this sovereign – how is it possible for him not to know how great is his superiority over everything incapable of binding itself by promises, or of being its own security, how great is the trust, the awe, the reverence that he awakes – he ‘deserves’ all three – not to know that with this mastery over himself he is necessarily also given the mastery over circumstances, over nature, over all creatures with shorter wills, less reliable characters?”
 (On the Genealogy of Morals, II, §2)

-This reversal of the double standard – that permission should not justify the volition, but volition the permission – is an unusually stupid alternative to the established morality which does not suit Nietzsche.
-In the end, his maxim “I may, because I want” is nothing but the refusal to examine the reasonableness of a will and the usefulness of its actions.
-Thus every absurdity is permitted if it is merely willful and every damage is in order if “the sovereign individual” has decided on it.
-The irrational construct of the bad guys, with which Nietzsche wanted to wake humanity from its moral consciousness, has already been discussed.
-But what does his aristocrat man, finally freed from the “chains” of morality, do if he acts out his nobility and freedom?
+This reversal of the double standard – not that permission should justify desire, but that desire should justify permission – is an extremely stupid alternative to the current morality that Nietzsche doesn’t like.
+After all, his maxim “I am permitted, because I want to” is nothing more than a refusal to examine the reasonableness of a will and the usefulness of its actions.
+So any absurdity is permitted if it is merely desired, and any harm is acceptable if “the sovereign individual” has decided to do it.
+We have already talked about the irrationalism of an evil that Nietzsche wanted to use to frighten humanity out of its moral bias.
+But what does his aristocratic man, finally freed from the “chains” of morality, do when he acts out his nobility and freedom?
 He chooses . . . duties:

 “Signs of nobility: never to think of lowering our duties to the rank of duties for everybody; to be unwilling to renounce or to share our responsibilities; to count our prerogatives, and the exercise of them, among our duties.”
 (Good and Evil, §272)

-That same thing that with the moralist should have spoken for his human unworthiness, his subservience, his cowering under duties, distinguishes the person if he “understands” it as his freely elected privilege.
-And where previously compassion was castigated as a downright nauseating bad habit of interpersonal contact, now sympathy counts as a sign of a noble character:
+The same thing that was said to have showed the moralist’s lack of human worthiness, his subservience, his cowering under duties, is what characterizes man when he “understands” it as his freely chosen privilege.
+And where compassion was just condemned as a downright disgusting bad habit of human interaction, compassion is now seen as a sign of a noble character:

 “A man who says: ‘I like that, I take it for my own, and mean to guard and protect it from everyone’; a man who can conduct a case, carry out a resolution, remain true to an opinion, keep hold of a woman, punish and overthrow insolence; a man who has his indignation and his sword, and to whom the weak, the suffering, the oppressed, and even the animals willingly submit and naturally belong; in short, a man who is master by nature – when such a man has compassion, well!
 That compassion has value!
 But of what account is the compassion of those who suffer!
 Or of those even who preach compassion!”
 (Beyond Good and Evil, §293)

-The disparity to the usual moralist, which is of such a crucial importance to Nietzsche that he can imagine no larger contrast, does not at all constitute a refusal of the contents of morality, to the duties and regulations to which the person is supposed to submit.
-It rather consists in the self-confidence with which the duties are accepted and the subordination takes place.
-And even this difference exists only in Nietzsche’s imagination – but for that he has also created:
+* The difference from the ordinary moralist, to whom Nietzsche attaches so much importance that he can’t imagine a greater contrast, does not lie in a rejection of the content of morality, of the duties and rules to which man should submit.
+Rather, it lies in the self-confidence with which the duties are accepted and the subordination takes place.
+And even this difference only exists in Nietzsche’s imagination – but that’s what it’s made for:

-It is namely not so that only Mr. Nietzsche and his “sovereign individual” would be capable of this act of freedom.
-Even the most dutiful moral philosopher recommends not the subjugation of humanity, but the freedom of the will in which he sees the ability to recognize duties and submit to them.
-And one does not need to be educated in order to submit to his duties with the consciousness of freedom.
-The joke in the self-denial and self-degradation, which Nietzsche could suffer so little from the moralists and Christians, exists precisely in the “self-”.
-The moral individual does not just proceed directly into the practical subordination under the material compulsions of moneymaking and the power of the law.
-He renders an interpretation of his subordination, manages to pose good reasons for everything he must do and thus disposes over a worldview in which everything that he encounters inspires the appearance that it is an offspring of his insight.
-Nothing at all changes in his condition; nevertheless in his imagination he plays the master of his condition.
-The fact that with morality it is a matter of consciousness of subjection is easily inferred from the contents of these conceits – hence the double standard of volition and permission; but it is a false consciousness of this subjection in which the dependent variable feigns as a sovereign over his subjection: He himself decides what is permitted and forbidden, lets nothing dictate anything except his free examination into its necessity.
-His will cannot be bent, but he knows how to enumerate a whole slat of higher values before which he degrades himself.
-This stupidity constitutes the consciousness of his freedom and this is what Nietzsche regards of all things as contrary to the hypocrisy of morality:
+It’s not that only Mr. Nietzsche and his “sovereign individual” are capable of this act of freedom.
+Even the most antiquated moral philosopher does not praise the enslavement of mankind, but rather the freedom of the will in which he sees the ability to recognize duties and submit to them.
+And one doesn’t even need to have studied them in order to acquiesce to one’s duties with a consciousness of freedom.
+The joke about the self-denial and self-abasement that Nietzsche couldn’t stand in Christians and moralists lies precisely in the “self-”.
+The moral individual is not especially engrossed in the practical subordination to the objective constraints of earning money and the force of the law.
+He allows himself an interpretation of his subordination, gives himself good reasons for everything he has to do, and thus has a worldview in which everything he encounters appears to be based on his insight.
+This does not change his situation at all; in his imagination, however, he plays the role of master of his situation.
+The fact that morality is a consciousness of obedience can certainly be inferred from the content of these imaginings – hence the double standard of desire and permission; but it is an inverted consciousness of this dependency in which the dependent variable pretends to be sovereign over its dependency: He decides for himself whether he is allowed or may not be; he doesn’t allow anyone to dictate anything to him other than his free insight into necessity; and he doesn’t allow himself to be cowed, but knows how to list a whole series of higher values before which he humbles himself.
+This stupidity constitutes the consciousness of his freedom and it is precisely this that Nietzsche upholds against the hypocrisy of morality:

 “The proud knowledge of the extraordinary privilege of responsibility, the consciousness of this rare freedom, of this power over himself and over fate . . .”
 (On the Genealogy of Morals, II, §2)

-Still, one difference should not be ignored.
-Nobody has the nerve to boast with this stupidity so snootily, aristocratically and in such an elitist manner as does Nietzsche.
-However, the reason for this is not a critique of his arguments, but in the fact that “the herd” would make a fool of themselves with such swaggering.
-Here, as elsewhere, success and the position one occupies in real life prove decisive.
-The zeal to judge, in terms of taste, the mental attitudes belonging to it – whether one makes pleas for mercy and compassion, or another swears by his powers of self-assertion – belongs to the lowest instincts of which bourgeois individuals dispose.
+Still, one difference cannot be overlooked in all this.
+Nobody has the nerve to show off this stupidity as pretentiously, aristocratically, and in such an elitist way as Nietzsche does.
+However, this is not the fault of the argument, but the fact that “the herd” would make fools of themselves with this bravado.
+Here too success and one’s real status in life are crucial.
+The ability to assess the attitudes pertaining to it – whether one person pleas for compassion and mercy or another attests to his ability to assert himself – is therefore one of the lowest instincts that bourgeois individuals possess.